 Sara Wheeler, in her biography of Finch Hatton, writes that Markham was believed to have been pregnant by him at the time of his crash.

 Markham was the first woman to cross the Atlantic from east-to-west on her own.

 Ernest Hemingway wrote about Markham in one of his published letters:

 “Did you read Beryl Markham’s book, West With The Night?
 She has written so well, and marvelously well, that I was completely ashamed of myself as a writer. “

 He also called her “unpleasant” and some other unflattering things, but admitted, “She could write rings around the rest of us.”

 Baron Bror Blixen was written about by other writers, as well, including Hemingway and Markham.
 He was known as a great hunter–and a womanizer.
-He was charming and popular.

 The coffee farm Bror bought (instead of the dairy farm Karen told him to get) never did make a profit.
 As everyone warned them from the beginning, it wasn’t possible to grow enough coffee in that area.
 It was financially devastating for Blixen.
 In this scene she packs up her house to return to Denmark.